top of page

 Mind Body Education courses are all evidence-based and incorporate a wide variety of techniques and styles.

-Holistic Integrated Creative Arts Therapist (HICAT) graduates are able to join the HICAT Association (this is a newly established modality association to support HICAT practitioners - It's free and provides ongoing support and networking owned by Mind Body Education).
+Holistic Integrated Creative Arts Therapist (HICAT) and Master Practitioner of Holistic Creative Therapy graduates are able to join the HICAT Association and Mind Body Education Practitioner Support Network (this is a newly established modality association to support Practitioners - It's free and provides ongoing support and networking owned by Mind Body Education).
 In the UK and globally you may use the title Creative Arts Facilitator or Creative Therapist.

 Members of all of the above associations can be listed on practitioner directories on all of these associations' websites to help drive potential clients directly to you, the qualified and industry-approved practitioner.